tomasvana10/commits2pdf/README.md

 <br><br>
 ## Command-line parameters
 ```
+positional arguments:
+  owner                 The owner of the git repository.
+Required.

+options:
   -h, --help            show this help message and exit
-  -O OWNER, --owner OWNER
-                        The owner of the git repository.
-Required.
   -o OUTPUT, --output OUTPUT
-                        Path to your PDF output.
+                        Directory path to your PDF output.
 Set to "." by default.
+Will be created if it does not exist.
+Example: -o ./work/my_pdfs
   -b BRANCH, --branch BRANCH
                         The repository branch.
 Set to "main" by default.
   -a AUTHORS, --authors AUTHORS
                         Filter commits from a comma-separated list of authors.
-Format: <author@email.com> OR <author1@email.com,author2@email.com> etc. Set to all authors
+Format: <author@email.com> OR <author1@email.com,author2@email.com> etc. Set to all authors by
-                        by default.
+                        default.
   -s START_DATE, --start_date START_DATE
                         Filter from start date of commits.
 Format: YYYY-mm-dd or YYYY-m-d.
 Example: 2023-12-05
   -e END_DATE, --end_date END_DATE
                         Filter to end date of commits.
 Format: YYYY-mm-dd or YYYY-m-d.
 Example: 2023-12-05
   -r, --reverse         Output the commits from newest to oldest.
 Set to oldest to newest by default
   -d, --dark            Toggle dark mode for the output PDF.
 Set to "light" by default.
-  -po, --prevent-open   Prevent the program from automatically opening the directory the PDF was created in.
+  -po, --prevent-open   Prevent commits2pdf from automatically opening the directory the PDF was created in.
   -sc SCALING, --scaling SCALING
                         Set the scaling of the output PDF.
 Only available with gen2a and gen2b.
   -gen1, --pdf_gen_1    PDF rendering implementation with ``pycairo``.
   -gen2a, --pdf_gen_2a  The first PDF rendering implementation with ``fpdf``.
   -gen2b, --pdf_gen_2b  The second PDF rendering implementation with ``pycairo``.
 The default option.
   -qa QUERIES_ANY, --query-any QUERIES_ANY
                         Select the commits whose title OR description match ANY part of your query.
-Format: "<query1>" OR "<query1,query2>" etc. Note: queries can have
+Format: "<query1>" OR "<query1,query2>" etc. Note: queries can have leading or
-                        leading or trailing whitespace.
+                        trailing whitespace.
   -QA QUERIES_ALL, --query-all QUERIES_ALL
                         Select the commits whose title OR description match ALL parts of your query.
-Format: "<query1>" OR "<query1,query2>" etc. Note: queries can have
+Format: "<query1>" OR "<query1,query2>" etc. Note: queries can have leading or
-                        leading or trailing whitespace.
+                        trailing whitespace.
   -rp RPATH, --repo-path RPATH
                         Path to your repository directory.
 Set to "." by default.
   -fc RNAME, --repo-from-clone RNAME